 Amy specialises in architectural and cultural history, particularly that relating to 19th-21st century Australia, modern and contemporary Scotland, and Britain and the British Empire across the colonial period.
 She has worked in Scotland, Vanuatu and Cambodia in addition to Australia, and her research encompasses history and heritage in the Antipodes, the U.K., North America, the Pacific, and South-east Asia.

-Amy is particularly interested in exploring these histories through heritage practice and theory, and her recent research has explored heritage policy, cultural diplomacy, identity politics and nationalism.
+Amy is particularly interested in exploring historical and national/regional identity narratives through heritage practice and theory, and her recent research has explored heritage policy, cultural diplomacy, identity politics and nationalism.

-Themes that run throughout this research include popular culture iconography, architectural styles, nation branding strategies, and popularised national history narratives for domestic and international audiences.
+Themes that run throughout all of Amy’s research include popular culture iconography, architectural styles, nation branding strategies, and popularised national history narratives for domestic and international audiences.